 Student fees are available to be viewed through Infinite Campus.
-Payment in full is required unless there is a payment contract on file signed by the parent or guardian.
+Payment in full, from previous and current school year, is required unless there is a payment contract on file signed by the parent or guardian.
+Participation in extracurricular activities and school events (e.g. dances, trips, attendance at games) may be restricted if there is an unpaid balance.
 Payment contracts can be arranged through school administration.
 All student balances must be paid in full for a graduating student to be allowed to participate in the graduation ceremony.

-When a family enrolls in the National School Lunch Program (NSLP) for free or reduced lunch status, the fee specialist waive or reduce fees as applicable.
+When a family enrolls in the National School Lunch Program (NSLP) for free or reduced lunch status, the fee specialist may waive or reduce fees as applicable.